FrankSanta/PPG-Classification/README.md

 # Cardiac Arrhythmia Classification from PPG Signals

+_This project was developed as part of the final assignment for the **Biomedical Data Analysis and Modeling** course at Politecnico di Milano._

 ## 🧠 Overview

 This project addresses the detection of cardiac arrhythmias from photoplethysmographic (PPG) signals, focusing on distinguishing: